0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	line is parsed.
 ```

-This tells us that we can add the `vga` option to the GRUB (or another bootloader's) configuration file and it will pass this option to the kernel command line.
+This tells us that we can add the `vga` option to the kernel's command line configuration file and it will pass this option to the kernel command line.
 This option can have different values as mentioned in the description above.
 For example, it can be an integer number `0xFFFD` or `ask`.
 If you pass `ask` to `vga`, you will see a menu with the possible video modes.
-We can test it using [QEMU](https://www.qemu.org/) virtual machine:
+We can test it using [QEMU](https://www.qemu.org/) virtual machine as we did in the previous chapters:

 ```bash
 sudo qemu-system-x86_64 -kernel ./linux/arch/x86/boot/bzImage                \